ClickHouse/clickhouse-docs/docs/en/guides/sre/keeper/index.md

 (each part of `joining`, each part of `leaving`) must be decided on separately.
 Thus there is no bulk reconfiguration available as it would be misleading for end users.

+Changing server type (participant/learner) isn't possible either as it's not supported by NuRaft, and the only way would be to remove and add server, which again would be misleading.

 So, on each node we need to invoke NuRaft functions that in turn would add an internal command to the replicated log.
 Unfortunately, we can't rely on leadership while applying `reconfig` command results on a node and query NuRaft only from a leader.